spiral/docs/odm/basics.md

 dumP($cursor->info());
 ```

-> Attention, format in this case follows [offical documentation] (http://php.net/manual/ru/mongocursor.fields.php)!
+> Attention, format in this case follows the [offical documentation] (http://php.net/manual/ru/mongocursor.fields.php)!

 ## Modify Document
-Once you selected needed document (for example using `findByPK`) you can modify it's fields using same way as with any other `DataEntity`.
-To save your updates into database you have to run method save(), method returns false if model validations failed.
+Once you've selected the neccesary document (for example using `findByPK`), you can modify it's fields the same way as any other `DataEntity`.
+To save your updates into the database, you have to run the method save().
+This method returns false if the model validations fail.

 ```php
 public function index($id)